TimurCravtov/LFFA_labs/reports/LAB-5_LFA_Timur-Cravtov.md

 ### Conclusions

+During this laboratory work, I got familiar with Context-free Grammar and Chomsky Normal Form.
+I successfully implemented a converter of simple CFG to CNF.
+Current implementation allows working with different Grammars, since it was made as generic as possible (as always).
+It was tested on variant 12 and 15, both are available as static methods of class `VariantsGrammarToNormalize`

 ## References

 [^1]: Lecture Notes

-[^2]: Clemson univesity, Chomsky normal form. https://people.computing.clemson.edu/~goddard/texts/theoryOfComputation/9a.pdf
+[^2]: Clemson university, Chomsky normal form. https://people.computing.clemson.edu/~goddard/texts/theoryOfComputation/9a.pdf

 [^3]: Wikipedia.
 Chomsky normal form. https://en.wikipedia.org/wiki/Chomsky_normal_form